 On May 29, 2008, Graywire, LLC filed a complaint in the United States District Court for the Northern District of Georgia against Ciena and four other defendants, alleging, among other things, that certain of the parties' products infringe U.S. Patent 6,542,673 (the "'673 Patent"), relating to an identifier system and components for optical assemblies.
 The complaint, which seeks injunctive relief and damages, was served upon Ciena on January 20, 2009.
 Ciena filed an answer to the complaint and counterclaims against Graywire on March 26, 2009, and an amended answer and counterclaims on April 17, 2009.
-On April 24, 2009, Ciena and certain other defendants filed an application for inter partes reexamination of the '673 Patent with the U.S. Patent and Trademark Office.
-On the same date, Ciena and the other defendants filed a motion to stay the case pending reexamination of all of the patents-in-suit, which motion is pending with the court.
-We believe that we have valid defenses to the lawsuit and intend to defend it vigorously.
+On April 27, 2009, Ciena and certain other defendants filed an application for inter partes reexamination of the '673 Patent with the U.S. Patent and Trademark Office (the "PTO").
+On the same date, Ciena and the other defendants filed a motion to stay the case pending reexamination of all of the patents-in-suit.
+On July 17, 2009, the district court granted the defendants' motion to stay the case.
+On July 23, 2009, the PTO granted the defendants' application for reexamination with respect to certain claims of the '673 Patent.
+We believe that we have valid defenses to the lawsuit and intend to defend it vigorously in the event the stay of the case is lifted.